everx-labs/ton-labs-contracts/solidity/depool/README.md

 If DePool or proxies have wrong Code hash, all contracts have to be redeployed, and the node reconfigured to work with the new DePool.

+> **Note**: For RustCup, contract code hash is different:
+>
+> `891d1afd26d99ee4f9def21fbd4bccffe25143e79729669573c7d792a646f4e9` for DePool
+>
+> `d938d7c19af7ba65342e6fc2f4c6827b7e16ce378722ce134bb461f9d62f6c76` for proxy

 ## 2. DePool isn't emitting events

-**Issue**: DePool seems to be set up correctly, but is not emitting expected events, for example `stakeSigningRequested`.
+**Issue**: DePool seems to be set up correctly, but is not emitting expected [events](#using-depool-events), for example `stakeSigningRequested`.

-This can be caused by issues with the DePool Helper contract, its connection to the global timer, or the global timer itself.
+This can be caused by issues with the state update method.

 **Possible solutions:**